10 Ship Terms And Definitions Even Smart People Misuse

-Ship terms related to the nautical industry are often misunderstood not only by the people outside of the industry but also from who are part of it.
+Ship terms related to the nautical industry are often misunderstood by the people outside of the industry and those who are part of it.
 Such misunderstanding of terms or definitions can lead to confusion among people, resulting in accident, loss or sheer embarrassment.

-Let’s take a look at some of the most commonly misused and misunderstood ship terms and definitions.
-(Please do note that this is not an exhaustive list of misunderstood and words used on ships, but the important ones, we felt, need to be addressed.)
+Let’s look at some of the most commonly misused and misunderstood ship terms and definitions.
+(Please do note that this is not an exhaustive list of misunderstood words used on ships, but the important ones, we felt, need to be addressed.)

 1. Weathertight Doors And Watertight Doors